ekarttr/optimize-demo/README.md

 Query parameter 2 = utm_medium, variable = med_var, src_var = referral.
 This corresponds to:
 [URL?utm_medium=referral](https://ekarttr.github.io/optimize-demo/index.html?utm_medium=referral)

 This will ensure that only traffic coming from example.com as a referral (assuming the traffic is tagged properly) will be included in the experiment.

-The final URL that was used to test corresponds to:: [URL?utm_source=example.com&utm_medium=referral] (https://ekarttr.github.io/optimize-demo/index.html?utm_source=example.com&utm_medium=referral)
+The final URL that was used to test corresponds to: [URL?utm_source=example.com&utm_medium=referral](https://ekarttr.github.io/optimize-demo/index.html?utm_source=example.com&utm_medium=referral)

 ### Google Analytics audience targeting (Optimize 360 feature)
 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img8.gif?raw=true">